liberex/examples/105-PendingRequests/README.md

   * 1400ms - Client sends request 3.
 There are no servers available but the server reads the request and keeps it in a queue
   * 1900ms - Client times out on request 3.
   * 5000ms - Server completes the execution of request 1.
 The TCP connection is closed, response dropped
-  * 10000ms - Server completes the execution of request 2.
+  * 57000ms - Server completes the execution of request 2.
 The TCP/IP connection is closed, response dropped
-  * 10010ms - Server receives the request 3 which was in the pending queue
+  * 5710ms - Server receives the request 3 which was in the pending queue
-  * 15000ms - Server completes request 3 and drops the response because the TCP/IP connection is closed
+  * 10700ms - Server completes request 3 and drops the response because the TCP/IP connection is closed

-The TCP dump for this request is in the file [client-timeout.pcap](src/test/data/out/client-timeout.pcap).
+The TCP dump for this request is saved in the file [client-timeout.pcap](src/test/data/out/client-timeout.pcap).
 To read its content:

     tcpdump -r src/test/data/out/client-timeout.pcap

+The conclusions are:

+ * the client closes the TCP/IP connection on timeout (sends FIN) and opens a new one for the next request (SYN)
+ * the server acknowledges that the connection closes (sends ACK) but does not stop the threads or remove the pending requests